Troy vs. South Alabama NCAA Football Odds, Plays and Insights | November 6, 2021

 - Trojans games this season feature an average total of 50.7 points, a number 1.2 points higher than Saturday's over/under.

-- The 49.5-point over/under for this game is 2.8 points below the 52.3 points per game average total in Jaguars games this season.
+- The 52.3 PPG average total in Jaguars games this season is 2.8 points more than this game's over/under.

 Troy Stats and Trends

-- Troy's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).
+- Troy's games this year have hit the over on three of seven set point totals (42.9%).

-- When Troy records more than 21.0 points, it is 1-2 against the spread and 3-1 overall.
+- Troy is 1-2 against the spread and 3-1 overall in games when it records more than 21.0 points.

-- The Trojans have turned the ball over 11 times this season, six fewer than the Jaguars have forced (17).
+- This year, the Trojans have 11 turnovers, six fewer than the Jaguars have takeaways (17).

 - Find the latest spread and moneyline odds for Troy at SISportsbook.